 61. Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
 There is a range of potential indicators that a child or young person may be at risk of FGM, which individually may not indicate risk but if there are two or more indicators present, this could signal a risk to the child or young person.
 Victims of FGM are likely to come from a community that is known to practise FGM.
 Professionals should note that girls at risk of FGM may not yet be aware of the practice or that it may be conducted on them, so sensitivity should always be shown when approaching the subject.
-Warning signs that FGM may be about to take place, or may have already taken place, can be found on page 11 of the DFE Keeping Children Safe in Education (September 2018) referred to previously.
-When staff suspect a girl is at risk of FGM they should activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's social care.
+Further information and guidance can be found here: Female genital mutilation - GOV.UK (www.gov.uk) When staff suspect a girl is at risk of FGM they should activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's social care.
 In addition, is a statutory duty for staff to refer known FGM cases to the Police.
+Section 5B of the Female Genital Mutilation Act 2003 places a statutory duty upon teachers to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.